Wit-K/Guide-to-CO2-Reduction/analysis.md

 ---

-## 3. Phase 2: Fundamental Constants & Stoichiometry
+## 3. Fundamental Constants & Stoichiometry
 To convert electrical charge (Coulombs) into chemical mass (Moles), two constants are required.

 ### The Conversion Factor